sirchuck/site_works/README.md

             $this->_tool->thread( 'MyFile', 20, ['key1'=>'var1','key2'=>'var2'] );
         - Your threaded script
-            Your thread scripts should be located in /dev/thread_scripts They should have the extention .php
+            Your thread scripts should be located in /dev/thread_scripts
+            * NOTE: When your page is processed by the framework you reference it in the private/thread_scripts folder.
+            They should have the extention .php
             They must contain vanilla php code as they are not run thought the framework If you need to run through the framework try something like this in your thread script: